mikelou1/mixed-precision-summation/README.md

 normalised against the 24-bit mantissa of fp32, which is the practical accuracy ceiling for any blueprint operating below fp64.
 The $\log_2$ scaling is dictated by the IEEE 754 mantissa structure: a blueprint that retains $k$ effective bits has $\eta \approx 2^{-k}$, so a linear function of $-\log_2 \eta$ corresponds linearly to retained precision.
 A bit-based formulation is necessary because the error regime of fp16-based summations, typically $10^{-6}$ to $10^{-3}$, causes a linear accuracy term to saturate and fail to discriminate between blueprints.

 **Why precision above 24 bits is not rewarded.** The clamp $\alpha = \min(1, \cdot)$ at $\eta = 2^{-24}$ is not arbitrary.
 The cap reflects the practical accuracy ceiling: any blueprint that incurs even one fp32 add cannot, in general, exceed fp32 mantissa precision, since each fp32 cast quantises its operand to 24 bits.
 A blueprint producing $\eta = 10^{-50}$ is no more useful in a mixed-precision setting than one producing $\eta = 2^{-24}$; both deliver inputs of identical quality to any downstream fp32 computation.
 The cap also prevents pathological metric values that would otherwise let an all-fp64 blueprint dominate the rank order through accuracy alone.
 By capping at the fp32 mantissa width, the metric forces algorithms to compete on the operationally meaningful axis: cost to reach the practical accuracy ceiling, not raw error magnitude.
-This is precisely the optimisation problem mixed-precision GEMM, FlashAttention, and similar production kernels actually solve.
+This is precisely the optimisation problem mixed-precision GEMM [^micikevicius], FlashAttention [^flashattention], and similar production kernels actually solve.

 A corollary is that the optimisation problem is properly stated as a constrained minimisation: minimise $C$ subject to $\eta \le 2^{-24}$.
 Blueprints that drive $\eta$ below this threshold pay additional cost for no marginal reward and are therefore suboptimal by construction.
 A well-designed solver calibrates its precision allocation to land $\eta$ just below the threshold and stops.